 It wouldn’t make sense if I only told you what’s been going on with me for only the last few months, so I’m going to fully tell you my life story:

 It all started when I was just 3 years old, and my mum bumped into a man named Peter.
 My mum used Peter and still uses him until this very day.
 Peter is around 83 years old, and mum is just turning 35 this July.
+(She had me at a young age, I’m not that young).
 Peter has a fair amount of money, which is why my mum hangs out with him.
 He has always paid for me and my sister’s school uniform, school shoes, school bags and basically anything we need or want.
 In my entire life I have only had 2 shopping trips where it was just my mum, my sister and I. All the others Peter “tagged along” when I knew and I think my sister knew was just because then he could pay for everything.

 My dad always hated Peter (which I’m sure any dad would) and my mum and dad always had arguments about how mum brought Peter into me and my sister’s lives.
 When this happened my dad would always go to his sister’s house (my aunty) and stay there for the night.
 Eventually when I was 6 years old they broke up and went their separate ways, as they were totally different people at this point.
 My mum smokes drugs and now has taken up alcohol, and my dad doesn’t smoke and doesn’t drink heavily.
 I still remember the day that my mum and dad broke up, and it is a vivid image that will always stay in my mind: